 Planned (or elective) cesarean sections are scheduled ahead of time by the doctor and mother.

 - mother is past her baby’s due date

 - there is suspected macrosomia (big baby)

 - mother is tired of being pregnant

-- mother and/or doctor want the convenience of picking a certain date and time of delivery
+- mother and/or doctor want the convenience of picking a specific date and time of delivery

-- mother is having a repeat c-section and her hospital does not accept VBAC patients or the mother is not wanting a VBAC (vaginal birth after a cesarean)
+- mother is having a repeat C-section, and her hospital does not accept VBAC patients, or the mother is not wanting a VBAC (vaginal birth after cesarean)